-This research area supports activities that range from detailed calculations of the predictions of the Standard Model to the extrapolation of current knowledge to a new level of understanding and the identification of the means to experimentally search for them.
-Topics studied in the theoretical research program include, but are not limited to: construction and exploration of theoretical frameworks for understanding fundamental particles and forces at the deepest level possible; phenomenological, theoretical and computational studies that support the experimental HEP research program, both in understanding the data and in finding new directions for experimental exploration; and developing analytical and numerical computational techniques for these studies.
+This research area supports activities that range from detailed calculations of the predictions of the Standard Model to the extrapolation of current knowledge to a new level of understanding, and the identification of the means to experimentally verify such predictions.
+Topics studied in theoretical high energy physics research include, but are not limited to: phenomenological and theoretical studies that support experimental HEP research at the Energy, Intensity and Cosmic Frontiers, both in understanding the data and in finding new directions for experimental exploration; development of analytical and numerical computational techniques for these studies; and construction and exploration of theoretical frameworks for understanding fundamental particles and forces at the deepest level possible.
 This research area also provides graduate and postdoctoral research training for the next generation of scientists and computational resources needed for theoretical calculations.